oedp-comms/seekcommons-org-website/network-members.md

 ### Daniel Mietchen

 **Daniel Mietchen** is an open science advocate and researcher at the Freie Universität Berlin.
 He is also a senior researcher at the FIZ Karlsruhe and the Leibniz Institute of Freshwater Ecology and Inland Fisheries.
 Daniel is too a former senior researcher at the Data Science Institute at the University of Virginia.
 His research interests include open science, data science, and ecosystem research.
 He is a strong advocate for making scientific research more open and accessible.

+### Nancy Hoebelheinrich

+**Nancy Hoebelheinrich** Nancy J. Hoebelheinrich is an independent scholar, information analyst, consultant and educator who leads her own small business, Knowledge Motifs LLC from San Mateo, California.
+As an information science researcher and educator focused on data stewardship, organization, retrieval, management and skills training, and digital libraries, Nancy has been involved in a number of initiatives on these topics for academic institutions such as Stanford University, the University of California Office of the President, the University of California San Diego (UCSD), non-governmental organizations such as the San Francisco Estuary Institute, the Library of Congress, and community organizations including GO FAIR US, EarthCube, the Research Data Alliance, and Earth Science Information Partners.
+Her focus has been upon data description (metadata), and development of learning resources for researchers and data specialists.

 ### Kathy Pope